KevinGunn/Project2_Sims/README.md

 # Project2_Sims
-All Simulations Performed in R. The code provided adapts apprenticeship learning to the causal inference framework.
+All Simulations Performed in R. The code provides an adapted version of apprenticeship learning to the causal inference framework.
-Inverse reinforcement formulated as a quadratic programming problem allows us to learn the clinician's decision to formulate an optimal treatment decision rule.
+We attempt to approximately learn the clinician's decision rule through inverse reinforcement learning.
+We formulate a quadratic programming problem to learn the clinician's decision.